Text Box: IText Box: Home

 Examples

 ¨ You may regard each point of the real plane as having specific coordinates, an ordered pair of real numbers. (“Consider the point with coordinates (2.3, -1.45).”)
 On the other hand, you may think of the points of the real plane as identified with ordered pairs of real numbers. (“Consider the point (2.3, -1.45).”)
-You can get away with either way of envisioning the real plane, and it appears to me that most people in math don’t notice the difference.
-I have presented this as a way of thinking (an example of conceptual blending), but in fact if a textbook defines the real plane the author has to decide whether its points are going to be represented by pairs of real numbers or are going to be pairs of real numbers.
-Note that both Wikipedia and MathWorld do it the first way.
+These are two ways of thinking about the plane (an example of conceptual blending).
+Both Wikipedia and MathWorld define the plane in such a way that its points are represented by pairs of real numbers.
+That is desirable in a definition since it looks forward to the generalization to manifolds.
+But you can think about the plane either way and get away with it.

 ¨ The Möbius strip may be constructed by identifying or gluing the edge